Power News We love to talk!

 “Given the proactive steps announced by the Centre and State governments to promote renewable energy, we will gradually explore setting up of roof top units by retrofitting exiting buildings.
 In addition, the proposed new expansion terminal will also have solar panels on top of the building,” Kishore explained.

 With the existing Greenfield airport poised to hit its full capacity of 12 million passengers per annum by March, the company is considering expansion, to increase the capacity to 20 million passengers per annum.
 “Plans are underway and a final decision on the capacity expansion and quantum of investment will be finalised during the year,” Kishore said.

 The airport passenger flow grew by 24 per cent last year and 20 per cent this year, and is expected to hit its full capacity of 12 million passengers, up from 10.5 million last year.
 The cargo capacity has also grown by about 11 per cent, and focus now is on expanding the cargo catchment area.

-- Orient Green Power dilutes entire stake in Theta Wind Read more
+- Reliance Green Power divests stake in RPL Aditya Power Read more

 - Karnataka wind tariffs: Regulator, energy department engaged in big tiff Read more

 - Southern transmission link with National Grid may get delayed Read more

 - Power supply to be affected in parts of Delhi Read more